arbexmb/travel_route_challenge/README.md

 ## Running the test suite

 As requested, I have developed a few tests, to ensure the application runs smoothly.
-If you chose the first option above to setup the application, `rspec` is all you need to run the test suite.
+If you chose to setup the application without containerization, `rspec` is all you need to run the test suite.

 However, if you mounted the application using docker, run the following: